lmorg/murex/docs/parser/file-append.md

 * [Pipeline](../user-guide/pipeline.md):
   Overview of what a "pipeline" is
 * [`->` Arrow Pipe](../parser/pipe-arrow.md):
-  Pipes stdout from the left hand command to STDIN of the right hand command
+  Pipes stdout from the left hand command to stdin of the right hand command
 * [`<pipe>` Read Named Pipe](../commands/namedpipe.md):
   Reads from a Murex named pipe
 * [`out`](../commands/out.md):
-  Print a string to the STDOUT with a trailing new line character
+  Print a string to the stdout with a trailing new line character
 * [`pipe`](../commands/pipe.md):
   Manage Murex named pipes
 * [`|>` Truncate File](../parser/file-truncate.md):
   Writes stdin to disk - overwriting contents if file already exists
 * [`|` POSIX Pipe](../parser/pipe-posix.md):
-  Pipes stdout from the left hand command to STDIN of the right hand command
+  Pipes stdout from the left hand command to stdin of the right hand command

 <hr/>